shanevcantwell/goan/README.md

 The UI will open automatically in your web browser.
 ![goan_ui_advanced_settings](https://github.com/user-attachments/assets/782f4124-60fc-46ca-90f3-7107ef9dbf66)
 ![goan_ui_debug_settings](https://github.com/user-attachments/assets/43f27ff4-3ec6-49c5-b0d2-456e66497a03)

-Lora support is also implemented, but wild LoRAs are proving to have surprising inconsistencies, and I'm not yet convinced they affect the video generation at all.

 ---
 ### Sneak Peek at Advanced and Debug Controls